YusufZiya23/AtlantbhPractice/README.md

 # ATLANTBH PROJECT

-In this framework, I implemented Behavior Driven Development/Cucumber approach to implement my smoke testing.
+In this framework, I have 13 test cases.
+I implemented Behavior Driven Development/Cucumber approach to implement my smoke testing.
 I used Page Object Model to store my WebElements, I used Maven as a build automation tool where it comes with its default pom.xml file, It allowed me to store & manage dependencies.
 I used Gherkin Language in my feature files.

 I created specific utilities such as Driver, ConfigurationReader.
 I used encapsulation to reach my driver which is one of the OOP concepts.
 I used getDriver method.
 In that method, driver name is declared from configuration.properties file with the help of getProperty method which comes from ConfigurationReader utility class.